 To limit any confusion or searching for the (way too) small dropper post button, Magura includes a snap-on cover.
 So no matter how ham-fisted you are, tapping the correct dropper post button is as simple as can be.

 So easy to install

 Any rider who’s installed or removed an internally routed dropper post knows the hassle.
-Getting the cable and housing length just right, adjusting cable tension just so, and not to mention snaking the housing through the frame, all can take way longer than you planned.
+Getting the cable and housing length right, adjusting cable tension, and snaking the housing through the frame, can take way longer than you planned.

 Throughout testing, I swapped the Vyron between three different bikes.
 Doing that with a cable-actuated dropper would have likely seen me run out of cuss words.

 Setting up the remote on the bars is equally as simple.
 It’s held on by an O-ring.
 It’s not the most snug fit, but I didn’t have any issues.
-The remote is compatible with either side if for some reason you want it on the right side of the bars.
+The remote is compatible with either side, if you want it on the right side of the bars.

 Magura Vyron eLect performance